Gloucester shire Mental Health Services

 Gloucestershire Mental Health Services

-Since we arrived in Gloucestershire in 2018, we’ve made Alexandra Wellbeing House our home.
-As of April 2024, we can offer our Day Service in partnership with the Gloucester Crisis Resolution and Home Treatment Team (CRHTT), providing support for individuals at risk or in acute emotional distress.
+As of April 2024, we can offer our Mental Health Day Service in partnership with Crisis Resolution and Home Treatment Teams (CRHTT) within Gloucestershire, providing support for individuals at risk of or experiencing acute emotional distress.
 Additionally, we offer free counselling services for those dealing with self-harm and self-injury.
 Find out more below or contact us to learn more about how we can support you on your journey to wellbeing.

 On this page